Lephar/Kernel/README.md

 That's it!
 You are ready to compile your own kernel modules!

 ### Mainline Setup
-Although the headers are enough to successfuly build the module, it is recommended to configure and build your own kernel to help with our specific workflow needs.
+Although the headers are enough to successfully build the module, it is recommended to configure and build your own kernel to help with our specific workflow needs.
 This repository includes reference to [Linus Torvalds's mainline Linux mirror](https://github.com/torvalds/linux) as submodule.
 I try to keep it as up-to-date as possible by bumping it to latest release tag.
 You can follow the instructions to build and install the mainline kernel.

 Following packages are needed to build your own kernel:
 ```